-Society Pizzeria Di Catania began as mum-and-dad operation; a cutesy event catering business that ballooned to a prosperous pizzeria.
-If you’re pulsating for pizza and pasta near you, la pizza of Society will leave you yearning for more.
-The restaurant’s prominence comes for its perfectly prepared wood-fired pizzas, pasta, seafood, salads, and drinks that harken back to their roots in Sicily.
+Society Pizza Bar at Bondi Beach began as a mum-and-dad operation; a cutesy event catering business that ballooned to a prosperous pizzeria.
+If you’re pulsating for pizza and pasta near you, Society Pizza Bar will leave you yearning for more.
+The restaurant’s prominence comes from its perfectly prepared wood-fired pizzas, pasta, seafood, salads, and drinks that harken back to their roots in Sicily.
 Within walking distance from Bondi Beach, Society’s atmosphere is ideal for friends and family.
-Its pizzas include pulled pork and caramelised onions Margherita, the Cucuzza consisting of wonderfully cooked prawns, char-grilled zucchini, and a slightly spicy base.
+Its slices include pulled pork and caramelised onions Margherita, the Cucuzza consisting of wonderfully cooked prawns, char-grilled zucchini, and a slightly spicy base.

 Phone: (02) 9130 7359

 For all you picky eaters, Love Supreme is the Italian kitchen favouring organic produce, gourmet wood-fired pizza, homemade pasta, garden-fresh salads, gelato, coffee, and booze in a lax industrial-chic decor.
-This pizza place reigns supreme in Paddington: offering toothsome vegan and vegetarian pizzas, and a number of Italian cheese dispatched form the homeland.
-Love Supreme strives for simplicity in its pizza.
-A must-try for pizza supremacists.
+This pizza place reigns supreme in Paddington: offering toothsome vegan and vegetarian options, and a number of Italian cheese dispatched from the homeland.
+Love Supreme strives for simplicity and is a must-try for pizza officianados.

-Known for: T.N.T pizza, Big Brother pizza, and Fior di latte gelato
+Known for: T.N.T, Big Brother, and Fior di latte gelato.